The Center for Community Engagement advises and supports 21 student organizations and continuing initiatives.

 Page 1 Literacy Project

-Page 1 Literacy Project aims to foster a love of learning in local elementary school students through weekly programming and community events.
-As mentors, organizers, and program leaders, Page 1 volunteers take an active role in promoting literacy in all of its forms.
+Page 1 Literacy Project aims to foster a love of learning in local elementary school students through weekly book clubs and events in collaboration with other student organizations.
+As mentors and program leaders, Page 1 volunteers take an active role in promoting literacy in all of its forms.

 Sister to Sister